yzyray/ZenGTP/readme.md

 Support command:

-`lz-analyze` Analyze command,can be used for show candidates in [Lizzie](https://github.com/featurecat/lizzie),[LizzieYzy](https://github.com/yzyray/lizzieyzy)
+`lz-analyze` Analyze command,can be used for display candidates in [Lizzie](https://github.com/featurecat/lizzie),[LizzieYzy](https://github.com/yzyray/lizzieyzy)

-`territory` Estimate command,can be used for estimate engine in LizzieYzy
+`territory` Estimate command,can be used as estimate engine in LizzieYzy